thepepeinc/book-of-kek/chapter-2-the-rare-pepe-project/pepes-blockchain-beginnings.md

 * it's adviced to avoid offensive contents (Racism, NFSW, etc.),
 * a [template is offered to download](http://rarepepedirectory.com/wp-content/uploads/2016/09/magic-template.jpg) but it's not mandatory
 ![RARE PEPE TEMPLATE](http://rarepepedirectory.com/wp-content/uploads/2016/09/magic-template.jpg); and
-* the following formal rules are settled up :
+* the following formal rules were settled up :
 > 1) Pepe’s must be 400 x 560.
 They can look like trading cards but it is not required.
 > 2) Cards can be animated gif’s but keep them to 1.
 5 mb or less in size.
 Use Compression.
 > 2) Issuance must be LOCKED  so your Pepe cannot be inflated.